RafeSymonds/Exercises-Rafe/README.md

 This is a repository for programing exercises in C++ and Python to give students practice in developing code.

 # How the Exercises Work
-* C++ and Python both have lots of exercises that can be completed one by one.
+* There are multiple exercises for both C++ and Python that can be completed one by one.
 Each exercise gets harder and bulids on the last.

 * Code can be tested by pushing to GitHub and reading the output of the GitHub actions.
 Code can also be tested locally by following the commands in each exercise.

 * **If you plan on testing using GitHub**, we highly recommend the GitHub Actions extension for VSCode because it allows you to easily see your scores for each test in VSCode.
+To see specific error messages look at GitHub.

 # Setup Guide